llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

 an analogue for `dx.op.createHandle`_, since ``dx.op.createHandleFromBinding``
 subsumes it.

-We diverge from DXIL and index from the beginning of the binding rather than indexing from the beginning of the binding space.
-This matches the semantics more clearly and avoids a non-obvious invariant in what constitutes valid arguments.
+For simplicity of lowering, we match DXIL in using an index from the beginning of the binding space rather than an index from the lower bound of the binding itself.

 .. _dx.op.createHandle: https://github.com/microsoft/DirectXShaderCompiler/blob/main/docs/DXIL.rst#resource-handles

-.. list-table:: ``@llvm.dx.resource.handlefrombinding``
+.. list-table:: ``@llvm.dx.handle.fromBinding``
    :header-rows: 1

    * - Argument